Austin Riley Player Props: Braves vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 11th-ranked team ERA among all MLB pitching staffs (4.01).
+- The Yankees have the 14th-ranked team ERA across all MLB pitching staffs (4.07).

-- Yankees pitchers combine to surrender 145 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- The Yankees rank 20th in baseball in home runs surrendered (147 total, 1.2 per game).

-- His last time out was on Wednesday against the Chicago White Sox, when the righty went 5 1/3 innings, surrendering one earned run while giving up four hits.
+- His most recent time out came in relief on Thursday when the right-hander tossed two innings against the Chicago White Sox, surrendering four earned runs while allowing five hits.

-- The 27-year-old has amassed an ERA of 4.23, with 8.6 strikeouts per nine innings, in 24 games this season.
-Opponents are batting .260 against him.
+- The 29-year-old has put together an 8.06 ERA and 7.9 strikeouts per nine innings across 14 games this season, while giving up a batting average of .332 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.